 Centenaries of a series of events which impacted on the foundation of the Irish State occur in the decade 1912-1922.
 The Embassy and Consulate are involved in a number of key events during this period as part of the Government's commemorative programme of events that helped shape our political destinies.
 This series of commemorations offers us an opportunity to explore and reflect on key episodes of the past for Britain and Ireland and we are working with the British Government to do so in a spirit of historical accuracy, mutual respect, inclusiveness and reconciliation.

 During the decade 2012 – 2022, we are witnessing the centenaries of a number of seminal events in modern Irish history including:

 The Government is committed to commemorating these events in a peaceful and inclusive manner, based on principles of historical accuracy and in co-operation with key partners, at home and abroad.

 The global Irish community will also have a vital role to play in commemorating our shared history.
-Our Embassies will host various events to mark the anniversaries.
+Our Embassies and Consulates will host various events to mark the anniversaries.

 The Embassy plays a role in the Irish Government’s work with the British Government, the Northern Ireland Executive and with civil society to foster reconciliation and develop opportunities for co-operation.

 The Northern Ireland peace process brought about an end to decades of conflict.
 The Irish Government played a central role in this process and our work continues today.

 Political division in Ireland, which has its origins in the various Plantations by English and Scottish settlers, and particularly the Plantation of Ulster, was consolidated geographically with the Anglo-Irish Treaty, which was signed in 1921.
 This divided the island of Ireland into two separate entities, with Northern Ireland remaining a part of the United Kingdom.
 From 1921 to 1972, Northern Ireland had its own devolved Government, separate from the Parliament in Westminster.